Anisotropic global microlocal analysis for tempered distributions: Introduction

 In this paper we replace the weight $1+|x| + |\xi|$ by $1+|x| + |\xi|^{\frac{1}{s}}$ where $s > 0$.
 We introduce Shubin type symbols with anisotropic behaviour, with decay or growth along power type curves in phase space of the form

 for $(x,\xi) \in T^* \rr d \setminus 0$.

 The idea of anisotropy in pseudodifferential calculus has been around for a long time, cf. \cite{Lascar1,Parenti1}, with recent contributions exemplified by \cite{Garello1}.
-These works treat anisotropic behavior in the frequency variable $\xi \in \rr d$ with $d$ parameters, for fixed $x \in \rr d$.
+These works treat mainly anisotropic behavior in the frequency variable $\xi \in \rr d$ with $d$ parameters, for fixed $x \in \rr d$.
 Our idea is to study global anisotropy comprehensively in the phase space $T^* \rr d$.
 For simplicity we use only one parameter for the relation between the space and the frequency variables.
-We do not exclude that more refined anisotropic behaviour with more parameters may be of interest.
-Even the idea of anisotropic pseudodifferential calculus on $T^* \rr d$ is not new, cf. \cite{Martin1}, but as far as we know a systematic calculus has not yet been developed.
+Even the idea of anisotropic pseudodifferential calculus on $T^* \rr d$ is not new, cf. \cite{Cappiello0,Cappiello4,Martin1,Parenti1}, but as far as we know a systematic microlocal analysis has not yet been fully developed.
 The aim of our paper is to contribute to such a calculus and adapted microlocal analysis.

 For $s > 0$ and $m \in \ro$ we study symbols that are smooth and satisfy estimates of the form